anovsiradj/sh/README.txt

-Collection of Bash scripts that Iam using on my Linuxes.
+Collection of scripts that I use on my Linuxes (mostly debian).